karmstrok/Euchre/README.md

 The below is default readme from the Cloud9 IDE hosting.
 This will be updated when the code gets updated for its end purposes.

+This is a test for conflict between origin and working.

 This chat example showcases how to use `socket.io` with a static `express` server.